-These 15 promotional email countdown template examples can help you to come up with an effective email countdown design that creates urgency into your email subscribers' inbox.
+Use these 15 promotional email countdown template examples that can help you to come up with a compelling email countdown design that creates urgency in your email subscribers' inbox.

-Nordstrom's email promoted the early access for fashion rewards members.
-The copy "Early Access Starts Tomorrow" was highlighted with green color which helped to understand the purpose of the message instantly.
+Nordstrom's email promoted early access for fashion rewards members.
+The copy "Early Access Starts Tomorrow" was highlighted with green color which helped to communicate the purpose of the message instantly.

 This type of email gives us the illusion of belonging to an exclusive group.
 That's why it's so powerful.
 It can be a great part of your loyalty program.

 This email also contained the shortcuts to the landing pages.
-The easiest the shopping experience is the better.
+The easier the shopping experience is, the better.

-A good Early Bird email with countdown timer also gives time to the recipients to prepare for the big day.
+A good Early Bird email with countdown timer also gives the recipients time to prepare for the big day.